denten-books/plain-text/4-sign.md

 data in code, the inventors imagined forming letter shapes directly on the surface of magnetic tape, in a kind of a magnetic tracing of each character.
-A small printing head would convert binary input into a five-by-seven grid of charges, capable of rendering the English alphabet.
+A small printing head would convert binary input into a five-by-seven grid of electromagnetic charges, capable of rendering the English alphabet.
 The magnetic image could then be combined with a recording medium having the "correct physical properties to adhere to the electrostatic latent images" [@epstein_electrographic_1961, 2].
 A light dusting of powder ink would reveal the hidden magnetic image.